(I was looking back over the articles I’ve published on SNS during the past six year and was surprised to find that this will be the 50th.)

 The progression of the world seems to requires both a degree of dynamism and of stability, conflict and peace.
 (However, since the presence of nuclear weapons means conflict could bring about the end of the human race, if progress is not toward peace, it might be toward the end of progress.)

 The world has great diversity, including a great diversity of human types and cultures.
-There are scientific facts and grand unifying theories concerning the diversity of the physical world, but I no longer can believe in unified theory of the good.
+There are scientific facts and grand unifying theories concerning the diversity of the physical world, but I no longer can believe in a unified theory of the good.
 Different types of people seek different types of good.
 We may find it easy to criticize the choices of others, but who can serve as the ultimate judge on whose idea of the good is best?
 In relation to the question of the ultimate good, pluralism seems to apply.

 I seek the goods of depth, inner peace, and to live at what T.S.
 Eliot called “the still point of the turning world.”
 In nearly all of the articles I have published on SNS, I write about how wonderful I find these things and how I went about obtaining them.